top of page

 Interpersonal skills

-Ability to create, develop and maintain lasting, quality interpersonal relationships
+Ability to create, develop and maintain lasting and high-quality interpersonal relationships

-Ability to open up to others, to feelings, and cognitive and emotional flexibility
+Ability to be open to others and to feelings, and cognitive and emotional flexibility

 Ability to establish interpersonal connections and catalyze social interactions